genesiscommunitysuccess/docs/docs/Operations/commands.md

 All processes configuration is stored within $GC

-\## remap script
+## Remap script

 The remap script reads all dictionary files (fields and table definitions) from $GC and remaps the memory resident database accordingly.

 It also generates "dao" objects based on our dictionary tables, so we can perform database operations in a type safe way.